-Early substance abuse can affect the growth and development of children and teens, especially brain development, and lead to later health problems, including heart disease, high blood pressure and sleep disorders, according to the Centers for Disease Control and Prevention.
+Early substance abuse can affect the growth and development of children and teens, especially brain development, and can lead to later health problems, including heart disease, high blood pressure and sleep disorders, according to the Centers for Disease Control and Prevention.

 80,000 deaths each year

-About 90% of the alcohol consumed by U.S. youth under age 21 is in the form of binge drinks.
+About 90% of the alcohol consumed by U.S. youth under age 21 is in the form of binge drinking.
 More than 80,000 deaths each year are blamed on binge drinking, half of these deaths resulting from injuries that involve young people.

 Not only has alcohol abuse skyrocketed, drug abuse among U.S. youth has also increased 61 percent.